deangela/DM6053-Ideation-and-Prototyping-SP17-Duff/narrative_timeline.md

 *	an interactive data visualization and embed within your process website.

 Select a theme of your choosing (Consider using one of the themes below to get you started, but you'll need to get much more specific):
-* Find & research a subset of this theme (something of interest to you) where you can show a narrative timeline thread of influences.
+* Find & research a subset of this theme (something of interest to you) where you can show a narrative timeline thread of influences of at least 3 iterations.

 ---
 Possible Themes: